json4s/json4s-ast/README.md

 Two minimal implementations of a [JSON](https://en.wikipedia.org/wiki/JSON) `AST`, one that is designed for performance and another that is designed for correctness/purity.

+# Installation

+json4s-ast is currently published as a SNAPSHOT under sonatype with the following details

 ## Common Goals between both AST's
 - [Scala.js](https://github.com/scala-js/scala-js) support, allowing the possibility of libraries to seamlessly work with `JValue` on `Javascript` clients as well as the `JVM`